 - Do not attempt to have a discussion with a driver experiencing road rage

 What to Do if You are in a Road Rage-Related Accident

 If you or someone you know is injured in a road rage accident, seek medical care immediately.
 Your health is the number one priority.
 Additionally, in Florida, in any motor vehicle accident, you have 14 days from the date of the accident to seek medical care for you to be entitled to use your PIP coverage.

-If you would like to discuss a potential case with a personal injury lawyer, the experienced attorneys at Hancock Injury Attorneys are ready to help.
-Contact us online, or call the offices at 813-534-6319 to schedule a free consultation and find out whether you may be eligible for monetary compensation for your accident.
+If you believe you have a case and would like to talk with a lawyer, contact us.
+Our experienced attorneys at Hancock Injury Attorneys are ready to help.
+You can reach us online, or call the offices at 813-534-6319 to schedule a free consultation and find out whether you may be eligible for monetary compensation for your accident.